hyphanet/plugin-WebOfTrust/STYLE.md

   Further, merge conflicts are thereby resolved by someone who understands the code they have just modified, which guarantees the conflicts are resolved in a fashion which is coherent with the modifications.

+  To always create a merge commit when merging branches, use `git merge --no-ff BRANCH`.
+  The reviewer then merges it with `git merge --ff-only ...` in order to **not** create a merge commit of their own.